InteractionDesignFoundation/handbook/library/backend/conventions--laravel.md

 }
 ```

-And here's how we can use it:
+And here’s how we can use it:

 ```php
 $confirmedUsers = User::query()->confirmed()->get();